 GCF samples will be collected from mesiobuccal and mesiopalatal surfaces of 3 teeth per side.

 At each study visit, a total of six samples per study side will be collected and pooled into a single sterile tube.
+Specifically, we will use the mandibular quadrants for this examination (2 quadrants per participant per examination).

 The sites to be sampled will be isolated with cotton rolls to avoid the contamination of the samples with saliva.